QARANC.co.uk Find Extra Work

 Dog Dirt Doris

 Dog Dirt Doris is a novel about a QA nurse during the Second World War who nurses in a Field Hospital in Italy.
 The unusual title is about her life post war where she become homeless.
-Read more about this fictional story on the qaranc.co.uk Dog Dirt Doris a QA Novel by Howard Ward page or Buy Now at a discounted price with free delivery available.
+Read more about this fictional story on the qaranc.co.uk Dog Dirt Doris a QA Novel by Howard Ward page.

 It's a Long Way to Tipperary: British and Irish Nurses in the Great War